 With an emphasis on applications and troubleshooting, this course takes a strong system approach that identifies the circuits and components within a system and helps students see how the circuit relates to the overall system function.
 This course will provide a solid foundation in semiconductor theory along with circuits containing diodes, zener diodes, BJTs, JFETS, and MOSFETs.
 (1 lec & 2 lab) Prerequisite: EPT 125

 EPT 241 Linear Circuits

 Introduces the theory and application of operational amplifiers, including circuit connections, operational amplifier circuits, and special purpose circuits.
-(45 hrs. lec & rec, 30 hrs. lab) Prerequisite: EPT 228
+(1 lec.
+2 lab) Prerequisite: EPT 228

 EPT 245 Digital Electronics